 - Follow post-mortem meeting rules.
 Here’s a helpful article on post-mortems.

 A couple of notes on this:

 Gather what data you can about the challenges.
 Avoid traps like blaming it on a person (or team) or a specific product – but look deeper to see what aspects of your organization may have been contributing to the issues.
-It easily could be a person or team or specific product, but be aware that that is the default scapegoat to project issues.
-More often than not, cultural trends were responsible, but you’ll have to dig until you get at them.
+It could be a person, team, or specific product, but be aware that that is the default scapegoat to project issues.
+Cultural trends were responsible more often than not, but you’ll have to dig until you get at them.

 Offer people the opportunity to discuss feedback personally.
 Silence doesn’t mean agreement in these meetings.

 Be acutely aware of the dynamics in the room.
 This feedback is as helpful as the spoken words tossed around.